 The following summary contains basic information about this offering.
 It likely does not contain all the information that is important to an investor.
 For a more complete understanding of this offering, we encourage you to read this entire document and the documents to which we have referred.
-Except where the context suggests otherwise, the terms "we," "our," the "Company" and "Gladstone Capital" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation; "Administrator" refers to Gladstone Administration, LLC; "Gladstone Commercial" refers to Gladstone Companies" refers to Gladstone Investment Corporation; and "Gladstone Companies" refers to our Adviser and its affiliated companies.
+Except where the context suggests otherwise, the terms "we," "us," "our," the "Company" and "Gladstone Capital" refer to Gladstone Capital Corporation; "Adviser" refers to Gladstone Management Corporation; "Administrator" refers to Gladstone Administration, LLC; "Gladstone Commercial" refers to Gladstone Commercial Corporation, "Gladstone Investment" refers to Gladstone Investment" refers to Gladstone Investment" refers to Gladstone Companies" refers to Gladstone Companies.